ballerina-attic/module-ballerinax-jira/jira7/Package.md

 # Package Overview

-This package provides a Ballerina API for the JIRA REST API.
-It provides the ability to work with JIRA projects, view and update issues, work with JIRA user accounts, etc. It handles basic authentication and provides auto completion and type conversions.
+The JIRA connector allows you to work with projects, user accounts, view and update issues through the JIRA REST API.
+It handles basic authentication.

 **JIRA Project Operations**